 Kerman Iran Travel Guide

 In the northern direction and east, the city borders the expansive Lut Desert (Dasht-e Lut), an UNESCO Natural World Heritage site known for its extreme temperatures and unique geological formations, including the famous Kaluts.
 West and south of Kerman, the Central Iranian Mountain Range, including the Sirch Mountains, offers a less warm contrast to the desert heat.
-This locational setting holds both the dry, arid beauty of the desert and the refreshing, sometimes snow-capped, peaks of the mountains nearby.
-The city's location on historical trading paths connected it to the Persian Gulf and regions further east, shaping its growth and the sharing of cultures over centuries.
+This geographical setting holds both the dry, arid beauty of the desert and the refreshing, sometimes snow-capped, peaks of the mountains nearby.
+The city's location on historical trading paths connected it to the Persian Gulf and regions further east, shaping its development and the sharing of cultures over centuries.

 The city's founding dates to the Sasanian Empire (3rd to 7th centuries CE), though archaeological evidence suggests even older settlements.
 Throughout its history, Kerman experienced the rule of different dynasties, including the Buyids, Seljuks, Mongols, Safavids, and Qajars, each leaving an architectural and cultural mark.
-Kerman served as a center for Zoroastrianism, an ancient monotheistic religion, before Islam, and a little community keeps on practice this faith today.
+Kerman served as a center for Zoroastrianism, an ancient monotheistic religion, before Islam, and a small community keeps on practice this faith today.

 The city rose to prominence during the Safavid era (16th-18th centuries), when many of its iconic structures, like the Ganjali Khan Complex, were built.
 These structures display sophisticated Persian architecture and town planning.
-Its enduring legacy is visible in its grand bazaar, historic mosques, plus detailed handicrafts.
+Its timeless legacy is visible in its grand bazaar, historic mosques, plus detailed handicrafts.

 City founding period, evidence suggests older settlements.